 -You should only wakesurf behind an inboard boat (a boat without an exposed propeller.)

 -Always use a rope specific to wakesurfing.
 They are bigger, safer and more convenient than traditional ropes.
-Make sure to attach your rope to the pylon or tower, there it will allow the handle to sit in the pocket of the wave.
+Make sure to attach your rope to the pylon or tower, it will allow the handle to sit in the pocket of the wave.

 -To get a solid wave for wakesurfing, you’ll need to weight one side of the boat, favoring the stern.
 Build the wave on the port side for left foot forward surfers (regular) and on the starboard side for right foot forward surfers (goofy).
 You can use people, external bags or, if you are lucky enough, internal ballast tanks.
-If it’s your first time, it may take tries to get the wave comfortable for the rider, just be sure never to exceed your boat’s NMMA tag for maximum capacity.
+If it’s your first time, it may take a few tries to get the wave comfortable for the rider, just be sure never to exceed your boat’s NMMA tag for maximum capacity.
 That being said, the ideal speed is between 10 and 15 mph.

 -Like other hobbies or sports, getting up for the first time can be challenging.
 After a few tries however, you should get the hang of it.
 Keep your knees toward your chest and get the board underneath you as quickly as possible, but be sure not to stand up too quickly!

 -Once you are up, you can turn by applying pressure to your heels or toes.
-Applying weight to front of the board will speed you up, while applying weight to the back will slow you down.
+Applying weight to front of the board will speed you up, and applying weight to the back will slow you down.
 Once you are riding the wave in the pocket, the wave will push you forward.
 When you are comfortable on the wave you can let go of the rope and ride.
 A spotter should be there to pull the rope in after you let go.